-Remove Brackets

-All hardware will be fitted using brackets that mount along the frame of the case.
-Their usage will be covered in more detail later in the guide, but for now they should be removed in order to install the motherboard.
+Remove Brackets The DA2 uses a system of brackets to mount hardware inside the case.
+These brackets come pre-fitted in the case at the default locations for a layout build standard build, but can in principle be located anywhere along the frame.
+Their usage will be covered in more detail later in the guide, but for now they should be removed before installing the motherboard.
 Each bracket is secured using a single screw and nut, one on either side, simply loosen the screw to release the bracket.
-Note that the screws do not need to be removed but just loosened and should remain attached to the frame.
-They can be lightly re-tightened once the brackets are removed so that they do not slide around or come free from the frame.
+Note that the screws do not need to be removed but just loosened and should remain attached to the nut.
+They can be slightly re-tightened once the brackets are removed so that they do not slide around and come loose from the frame.
 Make sure NOT to remove the motherboard brackets!
 They should be easy to distinguish as HEX, not Philips screws are used to secure them.

-Mounting Above the Motherboard (Optional)

-The space above the motherboard can also be utilised for mounting hardware such as fans, but due to the tight tolerances between the motherboard and frame, the brackets for this specific location must be installed prior to installing the motherboard.

-The spacing of the horizontal brackets does also need to be taken into consideration as the motherboard brackets already occupy specific positions that might conflict with the spacing required for the hardware being fitted there.

-Motherboard Orientation (Optional)

-Not part of the standard installation procedure, but worth noting that the motherboard orientation can be flipped should that provide some specific advantage to your planned build.
+Mounting Brackets Above the Motherboard (Optional) The space above the motherboard can also be utilised for mounting hardware such as fans, but due to the tight tolerances between the motherboard and frame, the brackets for this specific location must be installed prior to installing the motherboard.
+The spacing of the horizontal brackets does also need to be taken into consideration as the motherboard brackets already pre-determined positions that might conflict with the spacing required for the hardware being fitted there, so a test fit is recommended.
+Motherboard Orientation (Optional) Not part of the standard installation procedure, but worth noting that the motherboard orientation can be flipped should that provide some specific advantage to your planned build.
 This is achieved by removing 4 screws which secure the back panel to the frame, rotating it 180 degrees, then replacing the 4 screws.
 In addition, the motherboard brackets need to be moved to the other side of the case in their corresponding location.
 This procedure will require a 2mm HEX screwdriver.
 There are some markers printed on the edge of this page back page that indicate the correct spacing for the motherboard brackets.

-Default - Flipped - -
+Flipped - 📂

-Install the Motherboard I/O Shield

-Locate the I/O shield supplied with your motherboard and firmly push it in place from the inside of the case, making sure the orientation is correct.
+Install the Motherboard I/O Shield Locate the I/O shield supplied with your motherboard and firmly push it in place from the inside of the case, making sure the orientation is correct.
 It's important to make sure it is properly fitted otherwise the motherboard will be difficult to install and not align correctly with the stand-offs.

-Prepare the Motherboard

-Whilst it is possible to populate the motherboard with components once it's fitted inside the case, it is generally easier to fit the CPU, RAM and cooler prior to this.
+Prepare the Motherboard Whilst it is possible to populate the motherboard with components once it's fitted inside the case, it is generally easier to fit the CPU, RAM and cooler prior to this.
 Please refer to the user guides supplied with each component for exact installation procedure as the image below is just for reference.
 If using an AIO water cooler, we recommended installing it after all the other hardware has been fitted to the case.
-The tubing and radiator will make working with the case more difficult and as the radiator will typically be mounted to the side, fitting it will obstruct the installation of other components.
+The tubing and radiator will make working with the case more difficult due to the bulk and as the radiator will typically be mounted to the side, fitting it will obstruct the installation of other components.
 You can still fit the mounting mechanism but even if you don't, there is unobstructed access to the back of the motherboard so this can be done later.